 The Conch Farm has seen a bit of decline from what it once was.
 After Hurricane Ike struck the island in 2008, much of the facility was destroyed and commercial production has reduced significantly.
 The attraction aspect of the site still operates and is open for visitors.

 Tours and Admission

 Tours are individually guided small groups and take about 30 minutes.
-Admission cost are $12 for adults, and $8 for children.
+Admission cost is $12 for adults and $8 for children.

 Getting to the Conch Farm

 It’s quite simple to get to the Conch Farm, which is located at the Heaving Down Rock area of Providenciales.

 Follow the central Leeward Highway east to its conclusion at the Grace Bay roundabout.
 The highway that continues east from this point is the two-lane paved Long Bay Highway, yet many refer to it as Leeward Highway as well.

 You’ll find the Conch Farm near the end of Long Bay Highway, and close to Heaving Down Rock Marina (where the North Caicos passenger ferry departs).
 Look for a sign on your right.
 The entrance to the Conch Farm is 500 feet (150 m) before the marina.
 You’ll know you’re at the correct place when you see mountains of white conch shells!

 Several of the island tours available on Providenciales include a stop at the Conch Farm.